8base/Documentation/docs/projects/gettingstarted/walkthroughs-fullstack.md

 Now we want to add buttons to paginate through the data.
 Follow these steps:
 1. Drop a container below the async content.
 2. Drop two buttons inside the container.
-3. Change the lables of the buttons to "<< Previous" and "Next >>".
+3. Change the lables of the buttons to "Previous" and "Next".
 4. Set up stying with flex layout, space between justification and left and right padding.

 It should look like this: